 You can also tell them that you have hands-on some other tools too.

 Q5.
 What can you do in After Effects?

 Answer:- First of all, I can manage the workspaces, panels, and viewers of the software, where one gets deeper into the application window, stacked panels, and the individual ones.
 On top of this, I can craft and save the altered workspaces or get them to their original state or delete them as per requirement.

 I can work with layers and the properties associated with it.
 Finally, I can make the compositions out of the layers.

 Q6.
 Do you know anything about character masking?

-Answer:- I’m pretty well aware of the masking feature of the tool.
+Answer:- I'm pretty well aware of the masking feature of the tool.
 I even know how to masking features onto the various elements.
-While doing the Animation, I can mask the characters, which is the general practice while animating with the text and crafting graphics.
+While doing the Animation, I can mask the characters' general practice while animating with the text and crafting graphics.

 On top of that, I can mask the images.
 Along with this knowledge of rendering, the masked objects also come in the package.

 Q7.
 What about the ‘camera view and animate’?

 Yes!
 I’m completely aware of the notion behind the camera view and camera animation properties.
 I’m quite familiar with the camera settings and the assets to alter the viewpoints timely.